admin-ch/CovidCertificate-Apidoc/README.md

 ## Certificate data

 3 types of covid certificate can be produced: vaccination, test or recovery.
 One covid certificate contains only one type.
-The certificate and personal data sections are the same for all covid certificates.
+The configuration and personal data sections are the same for all covid certificates.
 The other data sections are specific to the type of certificate.

-### Certificate data
+### Configuration data

 Mandatory data necessary for all types of certificates:
 - **language**: the national language of the covid certificate.
 Possible values:
-  - Format: string.
+  - Format: ISO 639-1  two-letter codes, one per language for ISO 639 macrolanguage.
 Possible static values:
     - "DE"
     - "FR"
     - "IT"